oldCreate009/oldCreate009/README.md

 - 🌱 I’m currently learning bootcamp for aws and big data analytics
 - 💞️ I’m looking to collaborate on for jobs and bussines
 - 📫 How to reach me kaufirst10k@yahoo.com
-- 😄 Pronouns: english and spanhol
+- 😄 Pronouns: english and spanish
 - ⚡ Fun fact: anyway

 <!---